aboveboardgamers/aboveboardgamers.github.io/_posts/2017-10-10-wednesday-dreary.md

 bigimg: /img/post/distant-thunder-rein-nomm.jpg
 published: true
 ---
 It's a dreary Wednesday night in October.
-The distant thunder rolling reminds you of a deeply held need: your need for manipulating shiny cardboard bits. __Get it from 6 pm onwards__.
+The distant thunder rolling reminds you of a deeply held need: your need for manipulating shiny cardboard bits. __Get it this Wednesday the 11th from 6 pm onwards__.